CoderDojoGitHub/build-your-adventure/lessons/2-character/README.md

 ## Your assignment

+- Try and fix the bugs allowing your character to escape boundaries when the speed is > 2.

+- Try and get your character to bounce back in only one direction when they hit an obstacle.

-Make the wall in the map an obstacle.
+- Make the wall in the map an obstacle.

 ## Free time